fxgiraldo/clima-dycore.jl/README.md

 # clima-dycore.jl
-Julia based common dynamical core for CLIMA.
+Possible Julia based common dynamical core for CLIMA.

 ### Status
 This is a first experiment in how a CLIMA git setup might look.